Tencent/vectordatabase-sdk-cpp/README.md

 ## Examples

-See [examples](https://git.woa.com/cloud_nosql/vectordb/vectordatabase-sdk-cpp/blob/master/example/main.cpp) about how to use this package to communicate with TencentCloud VectorDB
+See example/main.cpp about how to use this package to communicate with TencentCloud VectorDB.